 The National Highway separates Lower and Upper Kalaklan, with Lower Kalaklan being right next to the river.
 The Kalaklan Lighthouse Bridge connects the freeport zone to the highway, which runs parallel to that part of the river.
 The pictures here are from July 2012.

-The left photo was taken from the road next to Kalaklan Point, south of the bridge.
-The center photo shows the old bridge that this bridge replaced.
-The right photo is of the gate at end of the freeport side of the bridge.
+The first photo was taken from the road next to Kalaklan Point, south of the bridge.
+The second photo shows the old bridge that this bridge replaced.
+The third photo is of the gate at the end of the freeport side of the bridge.

 The left and center photos are of the walkway leading down to the lighthouse.
 The lighthouse, in the right photo, was taken from a different vantage point.
 Renovated in 2007, it’s located at Kalaklan Point, north of the river mouth.
 I don’t know the official name for the lighthouse but one day, I’m going to find out.